nyca02/assignment2-ecommerce/README.md

 # E-commerce Single Page Application

 ## Project Summary
 This project is a full-stack single-page application (SPA) built for a skincare e-commerce store.
 It extends Assignment 1 by adding a React frontend, JWT authentication, user registration and login, role-based access, and an admin panel.
 The app is built using the FARM stack (Flask, React, MongoDB) and behaves as a true SPA with no page reloads during navigation.
 This website is a simple and user-friendly designed for users easily browse product, add them to the cart, update cart quantities or remove items if needed.
-The cart is connected to a MongoDB database so that the data is stored and updated dynamically instead of only exixting temporarily on the page.
+The cart is connected to a MongoDB database so that the data is stored and updated dynamically instead of only existing temporarily on the page.

 ## Technical Stack
 - Frontend: React (Vite), React Router